 - Information on any outstanding Project Worksheets.

 - Certified vehicle list that includes:

 - Length, height, and width of each vehicle;

 - Vehicle ID number, tag and name of hauling firm; and

-- Deductions.
+- o Deductions.

-- Daily recap worksheet by date of the PW including:
+- Daily recap worksheet by date of the Project Worksheet including:

 - Load ticket numbers (numeric order);

 - Vehicle ID;

 - Cubic yards claimed/verified;

-- Road the debris was picked up; and
+- o Road the debris was picked up; and

 - Copies of that days load tickets in numeric order.

-- Labor invoices per day by PW claimed for all force account labor activities.
+- Labor invoices per day by Project Worksheet claimed for all force account labor activities.

 - Contract invoices to include:

 - Labor;

 - Site fees (dump sites); and

 - Management fees.

-- Consolidated list of roads that debris was picked up from for this PW.
+- Consolidated list of roads that debris was picked up from for this Project Worksheet.

-- All invoices and supporting documentation sorted by PW/Date to include any force account labor.
+- All invoices and supporting documentation sorted by Project Worksheet/Date to include any force account labor.

 - Copy of all contracts, including rate schedules describing:

 - Cost of hauling;

 - Temporary storage or site management;

-- Cost of reduction (i.e. grinding, open burning, air-curtain incineration);
+- o Cost of reduction (i.e. grinding, open burning, air-curtain incineration);

 - Haul out;

 - Disposal (if applicable); and

 - Site restoration.